 Projected plans for 5G launches per country (Source: GSMA Intelligence)

-As shown in Figure 6, there is growing momentum around 5G, with over 120 operators globally undertaking 5G trials, and over 70 announced plans for commercial launches.
-Approximately 40% of the mobile operators worldwide that have announced 5G commercial network plans will launch in 2019, and the remaining 60% plan to launch in 2020 or later, once 5G New Radio standards are commercially available.
+As shown in Figure 6, there is growing momentum around 5G, with operators globally undertaking 5G trials, and announcing plans for commercial launches.
 Widespread availability of 5G services is expected by 2025 as shown in Figure 7.